What is gerd?

 What is gastroesophageal reflux disease (GERD)?

 Reflux means that stomach acid and juices flow from the stomach back up into the esophagus, the tube that connects the throat to the stomach.
-This causes heartburn.
-When you have heartburn that bothers you often, it is called gastroesophageal reflux disease, or GERD.
-This can also cause pain and swelling in your esophagus (esophagitis).
+This causes heartburn or regurgitation.
+Regurgitation happens when food and liquid back up from the stomach into the esophagus and mouth.
+When you have heartburn or regurgitation that bother you often, it is called gastroesophageal reflux disease, or GERD.
+This can also cause pain and inflammation in your esophagus (esophagitis).
+You may also hear GERD called acid reflux.

-Eating too much late at night or before lying down sometimes can cause heartburn and a sour taste in the mouth.
-But having heartburn from time to time doesn't mean that you have GERD.
+Eating too much close to bedtime or before lying down sometimes can cause symptoms.
+But having heartburn or regurgitation from time to time doesn't mean that you have GERD.
 With GERD, the reflux and heartburn last longer and happen more often.

 What are the symptoms of gastroesophageal reflux disease (GERD)?